Carat vs Karat – What’s the difference?

 Contrary to popular belief, most of the gold that can be bought isn’t 100% pure gold.
 It is usually mixed with other metals to form an alloy.
 Karat lets you know the amount of gold that is in the alloy.
 In other words, its a measure of the purity of the gold bar, coin, etc. The same applies to other precious metals.

 So, what exactly is a karat?
 Imagine if the alloy was divided into 24 parts.
 The number of parts out of this 24 that is pure gold depicts its karat value.
 A 16-carat gold bar means that for every 16 parts of pure gold you will get 8 parts of some other metal.
 Thus, the purest gold you can buy would be 24-carat gold.
-This measurement can be applied to other precious metals such as palladium, platinum and silver.
+This measurement can be applied to other precious metals such as silver and platinum.

 Carat is all about diamonds and gems